Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-First of all, dreams or visions are not sources of legislation, so it shouldn’t be threatening or frightening to anybody and it doesn’t have a binding force of legal rules.
+Dreams or visions are not sources of legislation, so it shouldn’t be threatening or frightening to anybody and it doesn’t have a binding force of legal rules.

 Elaborating on the interpretation of dreams, we’d like to cite for you the following fatwa issued by Sheikh `Atiyyah Saqr, former head of Al-Azhar Fatwa Committee, on this issue:

-As for interpretation of dreams, this issue is certainly one of hidden secrets known only to Almighty Allah, the Knower of the Unseen.
+As for interpretation of dreams in Islam, this issue is certainly one of hidden secrets known only to Almighty Allah, the Knower of the Unseen.
 So all that is written or said of the interpretation of dreams is just a matter of personal reasoning and is not reliable.
 This is because this issue is one of the Unseen matters that have something to do with spirits and their interaction with outer worlds.

 It is not true that it has certain laws; it is merely based on opinions through which some people issued many books claiming to be authoritative reference on interpreting dreams.